HaiQNguyen/Avenger_Bosch_Mezz/README.md

 * Power up the board
 * Connect the board to the PC with USB-to-Serial interface and start the terminal program
-* Building the ethernet interface between the board and PC
+#### Building the ethernet interface between the board and PC (execute only once)
 * On the linux machine, type:
 > sudo gedit /etc/network/interfaces
 	* Add the Ethernet interface:
 > allow-hotplug ens35u1
 > iface ens35u1 inet static
 > address 192.168.7.1
 > netmask 255.255.255.0
 > network 192.168.7.0
 > gateway 192.168.7.1
 	* Disable networkManager for all Ethernet-to-USB:
 > sudo gedit /etc/NetworkManager/conf.d/stm32mp-otg-eth.conf
 	* Add those lines below:
 > [keyfile]
 > unmanaged-devices=interface-name:ens35*;interface-name:usb*
 	* Reboot linux machine
 	* After rebooting, on the linux machine we can verify the connetion by:
 > ping 192.169.0.2
 * On the Avenger board, we can also verify the connection by:
 > ping 192.168.0.1
+#### Flashing the application
 * Clone the repository
 * Import the project into system workbench and rebuld it.
 There should be no error and some minor warnings
 * Flash the application into the Avenger96